whosonfirst/go-webhookd/README.md

 ## Halting a `webhookd` processing flow

 As of `go-webhookd` v3.2.0 it is possible to "halt" a processing flow in mid-stream.

-This occurs is a receiver or transformation returns a `webhookd.WebhookError` with `Code` property whose value is `webhookd.HaltEvent`.
+This occurs if a receiver or transformation returns a `webhookd.WebhookError` with `Code` property whose value is `webhookd.HaltEvent`.
 These errors are treated as non-fatal but are treated as a signal to end processing and return immediately.

 Support for `webhookd.HaltEvent` in dispatchers is also enabled but they do not stop processing since dispatchers are invoked asynchronously.

 ## Testing